willcodeforcoffee/bandar/README.md

 ### Step 2.
 Setup the Environment variables

-Anything you aren't passing from the environment should be loaded into `.env.production.local`
+Anything you aren't passing from the environment should be loaded into `.env.production.local`.
+Most settings are documented in `.env` also.

 - [Pushover](https://pushover.net/) is used to send app notifications
 - SMTP is used to send email